damarianor/ih_datamadpt0223_project_m1/README.md

 There are two options to use and enjoy this app:

-1) You can filter in meters by the closest BiciMAD station
+1) You can get the closest bike station for all sport places in Madrid
-2) You can also receive an email with the Sport Places and their closest BiciMAD stations.
+2) You can also the closest bike station for an specific sport place.

-- INCLUDE IMAGE

 💻 **Technology used:**